vqueue: Scheduled HTTP Webhooks on Your Own Valkey

 POST /v2/batch(the canonical publish path used bybatchJSON())POST /v2/publish/<destination>for single-message parity- Outbound HS256-JWT signature compatible with

-Receiver.verify() Upstash-Forward-*header passthrough- Backed by the Valkey or Redis instance you already pay for; free regardless of how many messages you publish
+Receiver.verify() Upstash-Forward-*header passthrough- Backed by the Valkey instance you already pay for; free regardless of how many messages you publish

 What's coming